 Quick Answer

-Distressed claims pay in a strict order: debtor-in-possession (DIP) super-priority financing first, then administrative expenses, then senior secured, junior secured, senior unsecured, subordinated debt, mezzanine, preferred stock, and common stock last.
-Each rank must be paid in full before the next receives anything (Absolute Priority Rule), and within a rank claims share pro rata.
+Distressed claims pay in strict order: debtor-in-possession (DIP) super-priority financing, administrative expenses, senior secured, junior secured, senior unsecured, subordinated debt, mezzanine, preferred stock, then common stock last.
+Under cramdown, the Absolute Priority Rule bars any junior class from receiving value unless each dissenting senior class is paid in full, with claims sharing pro rata within a rank.

 The waterfall is the spine of every distress topic.
 Once you can rank a hypothetical capital stack from top to bottom and identify where post-petition financing and administrative expenses fit, you can answer most questions about who recovers what in a Chapter 11 reorganization or a Chapter 7 liquidation.